Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 ---
 title: "Upgrade Transfer CFT IBM i"
 linkTitle: "Upgrade Transfer CFT IBM i"
 weight: 230
----This page describes two upgrade procedures for Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} IBM i.
+--- This page describes two upgrade procedures for Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} IBM i.
 The automatic upgrade procedure requires fewer user inputs than the manual procedure and is the procedure of choice.
 This upgrade procedure enables you to change the version of an installed Transfer CFT to a more recent version while conserving its current configuration.
 Additionally, you can use the [rollback](#) feature if a situation arises where you need to return to a previous version.

 > **Note**
 >